pauldennis2/TextQuest/JsonApiDoc.md

 * name - Item's name. **Required**.
 Note that some item names have special meaning that does not need to be added.
 For example just naming an item "Potion" is enough to make a drinkable healing potion that will restore 9 health.
 * darklight - A special property for the Darklight Dungeon - item is only visible in complete darkness.
 Optional
 * value - monetary value of this item.
 Optional (default 0)
+* isQuestItem - indicating whether the given item is related to a quest (i.e. plot-important).
+Optional (default false).
+* undroppable - indicating if the item can be dropped by the player.
+You can use this to make sure the player doesn't lose track of important items.
+Optional (default false).
+* description - an optional description that will be used instead of the item just being listed.
+Only affects how the room is described - once the item is in the player's backpack, it will just be listed with its name.

 Triggers (all Optional)
 * onPickup - a trigger for an event to happen when the item is picked up (looted) by the player.
 * onDrop - a trigger to happen when the item is dropped by the player
+* onUse - a trigger for when the item is used by the player

 There's not a lot you can currently do with items.
 We'll work on this!